Boston College Eagles men's basketball: 2008–09 season

 BC had a solid 8–2 start to the 2008–2009 season with the addition of Vermont transfer forward Joe Trapani.
 BC went 3–1 in the NIT tip-off, losing only to a tough Purdue team 71–64 and coming in 3rd in the whole tournament.

-To start the 2008–09 ACC Season, the Eagles stunned the then-undefeated #1-ranked North Carolina Tar Heels in the Dean Dome 85–78, behind great play by Rice, Rakim Sanders, and freshman Reggie Jackson.
+To start the 2008–09 ACC Season, the Eagles stunned the then-undefeated No. 1-ranked North Carolina Tar Heels in the Dean Dome 85–78, behind great play by Rice, Rakim Sanders, and freshman Reggie Jackson.
 Despite the enormity of the win and the national attention that came with it, the Eagles promptly lost at home to Harvard 82–70 in the following game.
 In all, they suffered 4 consecutive losses after the North Carolina victory including Miami, Wake Forest, and Virginia Tech.
 The slump ended with a win in overtime against Georgia Tech.
 BC then got 3 more key ACC wins against NC State, Maryland, and Virginia Tech.
 In the Virginia Tech game, BC won in exciting fashion via a put-back shot with less than a second remaining.
 That made BC 5–3 in the ACC and 17–6 overall.
 After a win at Virginia, the Eagles were just a half game out of first place in the conference.
 The Eagles went on a two-game losing streak, after losing halftime leads against No. 7 Wake Forest and No. 11 Clemson.
 In a home game on February 15 Boston College Defeated #6 Duke with a score of 80–74.
 Tyrese Rice scored 21 points, including his 2,000th career point at BC.
 It was the Eagles' first win over the Blue Devils in 24 years, and BC was the only team to beat both Duke and UNC that season.
 After the victory against Duke, the Eagles lost their next game to Miami (Fla.) for the second time in the same year.
-After this setback, BC went 2–1 down the stretch with home victories over #25 Florida State and a Rakim Sanders buzzer beater over Georgia Tech.
+After this setback, BC went 2–1 down the stretch with home victories over No. 25 Florida State and a Rakim Sanders buzzer beater over Georgia Tech.
 They finished the regular season 21–10 and sixth in the ACC.
-In the first round of the conference tournament the Eagles beat Virginia 76–63 and moved on to play #8 Duke in the second round.
+In the first round of the conference tournament the Eagles beat Virginia 76–63 and moved on to play No. 8 Duke in the second round.
 BC lost to the Blue Devils 66–65 and were eliminated from the tournament.
 The Eagles finished the season 22–11 (9–7).
 Senior Tyrese Rice was named to the 2nd team All-ACC after being on the 1st team All-ACC the previous year.

-BC received a #7 seed and a date with a USC team led by future first-round draft pick Taj Gibson on March 20, 2009.
+BC received a No. 7 seed and a date with a USC team led by future first-round draft pick Taj Gibson on March 20, 2009.
 However, that was the last game Tyrese Rice ever played in a BC uniform.
 The Eagles led by 4 at the half, but ultimately lost 72–55.
 Although the team lost Rice to graduation, all other players would return for the 2009–10 season.